Blue Badge Scheme

 in 2011, the government announced a programme of reforms to the Blue Badge scheme.
 The reforms meant the transfer of the assessments for blue badge eligibility from GPs to independent mobility assessors, and the budget for these assessments went to local authorities.
 The GP assessments are non-contractual.
 There is more information on the Blue Badge Scheme area of the Department of Transport website.

-The PCT used to fund the GP reports.
+The NHS used to fund the GP reports.
 The funding for this has passed to local authorities.

 It is the Department for Transport's view that the interpretation of the regulations precludes the use of the applicant's GP and anyone else who has been involved in the applicant's ongoing care and treatment in determining the applicant's eligibility.
 It does not, however, prevent a local authority from making use of factual information from the GP or other medical professionals as evidence to support the eligibility decision making process.